garnetius/uson-js/README.md

 ## Caveats

-Carriage returns `CR` in line endings (Windows-style) is not supported by USON grammar.
+Carriage return `CR` in line endings (Windows-style) is not supported by USON grammar.
 USON verbatim strings feature requires normalization of line endings in entire document and settling on line feeds `LF` is an obvious choice.

 *JSON* documents with `CR`s in them will be accepted just fine, as per backwards-compatibility requirement, but a document using new USON features would very likely trigger a parsing error when `CR`s are encountered.